Studies on the environmental impacts of waste-to-energy plants

 Environmental supervision and air quality monitoring projects

-For over a decade, environmental monitoring tests have been carried out at the Modena plant on several environmental compartments: air and soil quality, biomonitoring, total depositions.
+For over a decade, environmental monitoring tests have been carried out at the Modena plant on various environmental compartments: air and soil quality, biomonitoring, total depositions.
 Since 2013, the monitoring network has been operated by the local ARPA (now ARPAE), which carries out all the analyses required by the waste-to-energy plant’s IEA.
 In addition, in Modena in accordance with the IEA, a health monitoring study was carried out in 2003 to assess health risks for the population that lives near the incinerator and the workers at industrial sites near it.
-Two reproduction indicators are analysed: teratogenic risk, i.e. congenital malformations, and spontaneous abortion risk.
+Two reproduction indicators were analysed: teratogenic risk, i.e. congenital malformations, and spontaneous abortion risk.
 The program ended in 2014 with the processing of the data collected in 2013 and showed no dose-response relationships between exposure and relative risk of miscarriage and birth defects.

 Between 2010 and 2012, a genuine environmental and health monitoring protocol was carried out at the Ferrara waste-to-energy plant.
 Its details were defined by ARPA (now ARPAE), AUSL and the province of Ferrara and it examined a number of environmental compartments.
 The scientific coordination for these studies was entrusted to institutions with proven experience in the sector (CNR and Universities).
 The results of the first study, which ended in October 2012, confirmed the preliminary evaluations made when the Integrated Environmental Authorization was granted and showed that the plant’s contribution, in terms of air quality, cannot be distinguished from the environmental background levels.
-In the light of the results that have been obtained, a subset of the monitoring has been extended for a second period (2013-2015), that only studies the aspects that are considered most significant: air quality and studies of soil pollutants.
+In the light of the results that have been obtained, a subset of the monitoring was extended for a second period (2013-2015), to examine only the aspects considered most significant: air quality and studies of soil pollutants.
 Air quality monitoring activities ended in early 2015, confirming the results of the two previous years.
-In particular, the study of the soil, repeated in the autumn of 2013, showed no accumulation of metals and micropollutants in the areas surrounding the plant, thereby confirming that the incinerator’s emissions cannot be distinguished from the baseline of the environment.
-In 2015, the guidelines to carry out monitoring in coming years were also agreed with regulators.
-In particular, in 2016, we signed a convention to continue the three-year soil monitoring project.
+In particular, the study of the soil, repeated in the autumn of 2013, showed no accumulation of metals and micropollutants in the areas surrounding the plant, thereby confirming that the incinerator’s emissions cannot be distinguished from the environment baseline.
+In 2015, the monitoring guidelines for coming years were also agreed with regulators.
+In particular, in 2016, we signed a convention with ARPAE to continue the three-year soil monitoring project.
 In 2018, environmental monitoring continued with three air quality monitoring campaigns (spring, summer and autumn).

 The Padua waste-to-energy plant, in line with the requirements of the “Memorandum of understanding on the assessment of the health impact in the city of Padua and in its metropolitan area” signed by the municipalities of Padua and Noventa Padovana, with Arpav, ULSS 16 of Padua, and the University of Padua was the subject of an study that was completed in December 2015, with the presentation of the “Report on the pilot project of population health monitoring assisted by ASL 16 of Padua, particularly on potential health effects from air pollution – a longitudinal study in Padua (SLPD)”.
 The conclusions showed on one hand insufficient statistical evidence to identify statistical effects on people’s health related to the plant’s emissions, on the other the differential of the concentration estimates (with three decimal digits precision) is not compatible with measurable health effects, i.e. the effect of PM10 emissions from the waste-to-energy plant on the background pollution levels.
 The same system is the subject of the Voluntary agreement to monitor the effects of the San Lazzaro waste-to-energy plant near Padua, which lasts three years.
 Hestambiente and Arpav have carried out some environmental studies in addition to those required by the legislation in force and by the authorizations.
 In more detail, we managed the operation of two of HestAmbiente’s fixed air quality monitoring stations (to monitor SO2, CO, O3, NOx, PM10 and PM2.5 with automatic equipment and publish on Arpav’s website a page dedicated to waste-to-energy plant data, validated by Arpav itself).
 An annual air quality monitoring campaign was carried out using a mobile lab provided to Arpav by Hestambiente.
 We sampled the soil at 5 sites near the waste-to-energy plant, and performed laboratory analyses on it for the metals: Pb, As, Cd, Ni, and Hg, for aromatic polycyclic hydrocarbons, dioxins, furans and PCBs and we measured the sound pressure levels around the plant.
 All the surveys summarized above highlighted negligible environmental impacts of the plant.
 Hestambiente has already expressed its willingness to sign a three-year extension of the agreement that will soon expire, and to continue its activities even while awaiting the formalization of the new agreement.

 Transparency of waste-to-energy plant emissions